Academic-ID/academicAI/Responsible AI in Academia.md

 ### Respect intellectual property

 - Be vigilant about AI reproducing copyrighted text or images in its outputs.
 AI models cannot be relied on to provide references.
 The scenarios where AI-generated content should be added to a body of text without the author having already found and reviewed relevant sources are limited.
 Proper attribution should always be given to the original creators of any content used in research.
 If using generative AI to speed up the writing process or paraphrase text, ensure that the AI-generated content is sufficiently original and distinct and that proper attribution to the ideas in the text is made.
 - It should always be remembered that AI systems are trained on existing content.
 While this does not mean that they cannot produce predicted text that is unique or makes novel connections between ideas, it does mean, at its core - and just like human research, the AI system is using previous knowledge to generate new knowledge.
 Unfortunately, AI systems do not have an awareness or catalogue of their training data in the sense that if prompted as to the source or inspiration for generated content, the AI system cannot accurately reproduce the piece or pieces of training data it was drawing from.
-Unless the concept is well known and secondary sources in the training data referring to the origin of the concept exist, it is in these scenarios that AI systems are most likely to hallucinate a source.
+Unless the concept is well known and secondary sources in the training data referring to the origin of the concept exist, AI systems are more likely to hallucinate a source.
 For example, an AI system will likely know the origin of highly cited experiments due to other training material making the connection between the experiment, the outcomes and the authors; however, for more obscure or recent knowledge, an AI system is more likely to hallucinate a source.

 ### Consider research ethics